icecmach/vagrant-projects/README.md

 This repository contains automated build scripts for creating Oracle Linux 9 and 10 Vagrant boxes using Packer, along with ready-to-use Vagrant configurations for provisioning local environments.

-It is intended to create consistent and reproducible Oracle Linux environments.
+It is intended to create consistent and reproducible Oracle Linux environments and others.

 ### 📁 **Repository Structure**